 Likewise, when 31-year-old Rudy Eugene chewed the face off a homeless man in the middle of a Miami street in May of 2012, it was widely claimed he had been driven to do this after using "bath salts" (an American term for mephedrone).
-Unsurprisingly, the rumor's source was a police officer.
+Unsurprisingly, the rumour's source was a police officer.
 The bath salt zombie story turned out to be baseless, but someone made a bad film about it anyway.

-"Police are warning that when cannabis plants reach the final stages of maturity the odor they release has carcinogenic properties… Officers who deal with the plants use ventilation masks and protective suits, and people who have plants in their home, especially anyone with young children, may be exposing their family to a health risk."
+"Police are warning that when cannabis plants reach the final stages of maturity the odour they release has carcinogenic properties… Officers who deal with the plants use ventilation masks and protective suits, and people who have plants in their home, especially anyone with young children, may be exposing their family to a health risk."

 Is there a sinister agenda at play here?
 Are police deliberately spreading propaganda about drugs just because they're illegal and they want to reduce demand?